Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 A leader in global investment banking, Goldman Sachs once ran several print advertisements that featured QR codes.
 Similar to Buick’s campaign, this code directs scanners to a four-minute video that promotes their services.

 Another problem was that their QR codes were too dense and small.
-QR code scanners of the time were unable to scan and read its contents even when it was printed in magazines.
+QR code scanners of the time were unable to scan and read its contents, even when it was printed in magazines.

-Horrible user experience with Continental's QR code
+Horrible user experience with Continental Airlines' QR code

 What are the reasons behind bad QR codes?